Helms Lake at Sparks Marina Park

-Fishing hours are one hour before sunrise to two hours after sunset.
+Fishing - Fishing hours are one hour before sunrise to two hours after sunset.
 The daily possession limit is three game fish of which not more than two may be black bass.
 Use of live bait fish is prohibited.
 Catch and release fishing is encouraged with the use of artificial flies or lures with only one barbless hook (fish must be returned to the water unharmed).
-Fish cleaning is allowed at the fish cleaning station only.
+Please take your fish home to clean them.
 Fishing is regulated by the State of Nevada Regulations and is prohibited in swimming and diving areas.
 Fishing regulations are available where fishing licenses are sold as well as at the agency listed below:

 State of Nevada Division of Wildlife

 Reno, NV 89512

 Scuba divers must check in with the Park Ranger before and after diving.
 Scuba diving alone is prohibited.
 Scuba diving is prohibited near the family swimming area.
 A scuba diver flag must be displayed at all times a diver is in the water.
 Boats involved in tethered scuba-diving activities must display an Alpha flag.
 Only certified divers or students with a certified instructor are permitted to dive.
 All scuba classes must be approved by the Parks and Recreation Department.